support@yorubalibrary.com

 Orisha Oro: The Spirit of Authority and Control

 Orisha Oro is deeply associated with the forest, known in Yoruba as Igbo Oro.
 This is not just a physical space but a sacred environment where Oro is believed to reside and operate.
-The forest symbolizes depth, secrecy, and separation from ordinary life.
+The forest represents depth, secrecy, and separation from ordinary life.

 Oro is primarily concerned with discipline, order, and enforcement.
 Its presence is often marked by its distinct sound, which serves as both a warning and a command.
 When Oro is active, the community is expected to observe strict silence and follow specific rules.